vijithassar/multiverse-json/README.md

 ## Reference Attributes

-References can be followed by optional recommended CSS selectors which the client or build tool is free to ignore.
+References can be followed by optional recommended CSS selectors which the client or compile tool is free to ignore.
 This is especially useful in conjunction with something like Twitter Bootstrap, which allows styling from CSS classes (e.g. class="h5") to override conflicting DOM tags (e.g. &lt;h5&gt;) – that is, you can make literally any element look like an h5 if you simply add that class to it.

 ```json
 {